-Of all the reasons to have an eco-conscious lifestyle, we would say if there was one thing for which you can make an exception – it would be menstruation.
-It’s a time when women want to pamper their bodies, stay away from any kind of stress and definitely not feel guilty for trashing the environment.
+Of all the reasons to have an eco-conscious lifestyle, if there was one thing for which you can make an exception – it would be menstruation.
+It’s a time when women want to pamper their bodies, stay away from stress and definitely not feel guilty for trashing the environment.

-But what if it was super easy to make your period eco-friendly?
-Would you give it a try?
+But what if it was easy to make your period eco-friendly?

 “Chemicals of concern such as carcinogens, reproductive toxins, endocrine disruptors, and allergens are being used on, or even in, the extremely permeable mucous membranes of the vaginal area.”

 Such potentially hazardous ingredients include dioxins and pesticide residues in tampons and pads, and unknown fragrance chemicals and dyes in feminine hygiene products, according to the report.

 FDA, on the other hand, maintains that there are no expected health risks associated with trace amounts of dioxins in tampons.